dmbarbour/glas/docs/GlasModules.md

 ## Package Managers

-A mature Glas system is likely to involve thousands of packages, with many versions per package.
+A mature Glas system will have thousands of packages, with multiple versions of each package.
 This environment presents a significant challenge for configuration management, reproducible computation, and effective sharing between users.

-The Nix package manager is a good fit for Glas.
+The Nix package manager seems a good fit for Glas.
 Like Glas, Nix views packages as values with purely functional computation.
-I propose to use Nix as the initial package manager for Glas.
-This may benefit from some compiler support regarding how packages are located in the filesystem.
+I propose to adapt Nix as the initial package manager for Glas.
+If necessary, we can develop tooling to make this more convenient for the user.

+An advantage of the Nix package manager is that we can version not just a Glas package but also the entire ecosystem for bootstrapping and compiling it.

 ## Distributions

 A distribution contains one version of each package.

-A benefit of distibutions is that they greatly simplify health metrics: all packages within the distribution can be typed and tested to work cohesively, and developers can test proposed updates against multiple target distributions.
+Distibutions simplify deployment, maintenance, and provide a basis for community.
+Users can subscribe to a distribution for updates, and developers can verify by types and tests that all packages within a distribution work cohesively.

 The challenge of distributions is their massive scale.
-A mature distribution with ten thousand packages is too large for a developer or user to download.
-At most, we can easily download metadata about distribution versions, or generate versioned packages from a distribution.
+There are too many packages for a user or developer to download.
+At most, it is feasible to download metadata about the available packages.

-I would like for Glas systems to support distributions as the basis for sharing and updating packages and applications within a community or company.
-I'm still considering convenient and effective ways to achieve this goal.
+In context of Nix, distributions correspond roughly to Nix channels, git repositories of package metadata and associated with cached binaries.
+It may be feasible to build on Nix channels directly.

 ## Managing Namespace